ibm-cloud-docs/cloud-object-storage/api-reference/api-reference-objects.md

 A `PUT` given a path to an object uploads the request body as an object.
 A SHA256 hash of the object is a required header.
 All objects are limited to 5TB in size.

+**Note**: Personally Identifiable Information (PII): When creating buckets and/or adding objects, please ensure to not use any information that can identify any user (natural person) by name, location or any other means.
+{:tip}

 **Syntax**